 - Test Scores: Test score reports must be sent directly from the testing office to the Office of Enrollment Services.
 If the applicant’s first (native) language is not English, s/he must satisfy the English Language Proficiency Admissions Requirements.
 Refer to the English Language Proficiency Admission Requirements for additional information and options for meeting the English Language Proficiency requirement.

-- Personal Statement (optional): In cases where the academic history of an applicant does not meet the minimum admission requirements, it is strongly recommended that a written personal evaluation be submitted along with the application.
+- Personal Statement: In cases where the academic history of an applicant does not meet the minimum admission requirements, it is required that a written personal evaluation be submitted along with the application.
 The statement must provide a realistic appraisal of academic work completed since graduation from high school.
 Explain inconsistencies in the academic record.
 In addition, include a specific plan to affirm a commitment to academic success while attending Golden Gate University.
 Applicants are expected to be as forthright and open as possible and should feel free to include unusual circumstances or adverse situations that may have influenced their current values.
 Be aware that both the quality of the writing and the thoughtfulness of the statement will be evaluated.
 Please be specific and include facts.
-A personal statement is required for undergraduate applicants with less than 12 semester units that are transferable for the associate of arts degree and 24 semester units that are transferable for the bachelor of arts or bachelor of science degrees.
+A personal statement is required for undergraduate applicants with less than 12 semester units.

 Undergraduate Advanced Placement Credit